ilyakichigin/B_chr_characterizaton/README.md

 # Introduction

-DOPseq_analyzer is a a set of tools for processing of Illumina sequencing data obtained from Degenerate Oligonucleotide Primed PCR libraries of isolated (flow sorted or microdissected) chromosomes.
+DOPseq_analyzer is a a set of tools for processing of Illumina sequencing data obtained from isolated (flow sorted or microdissected) chromosomes amplified with Degenerate-Oligonucleotide-Primed PCR (DOP-PCR) or WGA.
 The result is the division of the genome used as reference into regions, which can be further interpreted as target (specific to isolated chromosomes) or contamination (non-specific).
 Note that these regions cannot be used 'as is' and require manual inspection and correction.

 Currently, two pipelines are implemented:

 1. Analysis of B chromosomes (pipeline/b_dopseq_pipe.py) includes read trimming, alignment to reference genome, contamination filtering, region calling and statistics calculation.
 It is suitable for reference genomes assembled up to the chromosomes.
+Details on processing steps and additional routines for repetitive DNA characterization with RepeatExplorer and variant calling are described at the end of the configuration file (pipeline/b_dopseq_pipe.config)
 2. Analysis of anole microchromosomes (anolis/pipeline/anolis_dopseq_pipe.py) includes similar steps.
 It is optimized for reference genomes consisting of scaffolds and has a possibility to handle WGA libraries.

 # Installation and usage